Foldblade/track-make-transport-concessions-available-to-all-students-in-nsw/README.md

 Notice that `--data '{"event_type": "sign"}'` == `repository_dispatch.types`.

-`src/data.json5` maybe very large - but feaching every 5 minutes for the last 10 days is still acceptable.
+`src/data.json5` maybe very large - but fetching every 5 minutes for the last 10 days is still acceptable.

 And I don’t know the specific end time of ePetition - seems 1 P.M. of the end date.